Online Rock Mixing – Powerful, punchy sound for your track

 You talk to people, not chatbots – via email, phone, or video call.
 We listen before we mix.

-✅ Upload song & tracks
+✅ Upload your song and tracks

-✅ Get an offer or start directly
+✅ Get a quote or start right away

-✅ Check mix & give feedback
+✅ Review the mix and give feedback

 ❌ Not a balanced mix?
 No problem.

-❌ The guitars cover vocals or snare
+❌ Guitars are masking the vocals or snare

 ✅ Your benefits at a glance

-✅ Individual support & personal contact
+✅ Individual support and direct personal contact

 🎸 Rock mixing with power and character – over 300 customer reviews